by Rachel Au

 The Mid Autumn Festival in Hong Kong

 Another Mid Autumn Festival tradition is the Tai Hang Fire Dragon Dance.
 Unique to Hong Kong, it began in the 19th century when Tai Hang villagers held the event to drive away bad luck.
 It has since made its way onto the national list of intangible cultural heritage.
-Unfortunately, the dance has also been cancelled this year over coronavirus concerns.
-In the meantime, learn more about the Fire Dragon Dance to prepare yourself for next year’s celebration!
+This year’s Tai Hang Fire Dragon Dance will take place on September 16th to 18th.
+Learn more about the Fire Dragon Dance to prepare yourself for this exciting and unique celebration and see where to go for the best vantage point.

 Stories behind the Mid Autumn Festival